moment-eng/interview-perf/README.md

-# Bug
+# A perf adventure

-This repository contains a very simple app that reproduces a bug.
-Instructions on the reproduction are displayed when you start the application.
-Our objective is to diagnose and fix the bug—or at least get a good start on it!
+This repository contains a very simple app with clear performance targets which it ✨ fails to meet ✨.
+Our job is to:

+-   _investigate_ possible performance issues,
+-   _fix_ issues that are _straightforward_,
+-   and _develop a plan_ for those that are not.

 You can use any tools you'd like for this task. `console.log`, debuggers, Google—any of that is fair game.

-Some things to keep in mind when debugging:

-* The fix requires only a single line to change.
+## What you can expect

+-   It is **not** important that we definitively hit the performance target in the allocated time.
+    In fact, it is **most likely that we do not**, and **that is ok.**
+-   There are **many ways** to hit the performance target, or develop a plan that is likely to hit the performance target.
-* This app is about 60LOC and has a single, vendored dependency, which itself has no other dependencies.
+-   This app is about 60LOC and has a single, vendored dependency, which itself has no other dependencies.

-* It is **not** important that you definitively locate and resolve the issue.
-Please feel free to slow down and think methodically!
+## Source structure

 For reference, the directory structure looks like this: